 Read on to learn about Robert’s journey and take inspiration from the lessons he has learnt over the years.

 Hey Robert, tell us a bit about yourself and how you got into WordPress.

 I started working in IT when I dropped out of school.
 I was 20 and had some basic knowledge of computers.
 I started working in software testing.
-Through the 18 years of corporate career I worked for a few security software startups and progressed through several different roles including Support, Systems Engineer, R & D, Sales Engineer, Project Manager, Product Manager and VP of Marketing.
+Through the 18 years of corporate career, I worked for a few security software startups and progressed through several different roles including Support, Systems Engineer, R & D, Sales Engineer, Project Manager, Product Manager, and VP of Marketing.

 I was lucky that I held all these different roles because they allowed me to get a good grasp of how every department functions.
 Today I am using the experience gained to run my own plugin business.

 I got into WordPress in 2009, when I was a product manager for Acunetix, a software company that develops an automated web vulnerability scanner.
 We wanted a blog for the website and chose WordPress.
 We had also built an online WordPress security service, which unfortunately was not a hit.
 I’ve learnt a lot from our mistakes and kept experimenting with WordPress since then.
-In 2012 I started blogging about WordPress security and in 2013, when I left the corporate world I started developing WP Security Audit Log as a side project while freelancing.
+In 2012 I started blogging about WordPress security and in 2013, when I left the corporate world I started developing WP Activity Log as a side project while freelancing.